 Rooms are roughly 2.1 meters high and take up about 4.4 or 2.5 square meters.
 The cost ranges from 4,600 to 6,800 yen a night.

-The Hotel brings a luxury element to the cost-effective concept to make it a swanky yet cost-effective place.
+The Hotel brings a luxury element to a cost-effective concept to make it a swanky yet cost-effective place.
 Have a look!

 Image Courtesy- CNN